French Film and Conversation

 Idlewild is an international bookstore with locations in Manhattan and Brooklyn.

-We also offer language classes in French, Spanish and Italian.
-Our classes were recently included in the "Best of New York 2012" issue of New York Magazine and are taken by more than 2500 New Yorkers every year.
+Our language classes were named "Best of New York" by New York Magazine and are taken by more than 3000 New Yorkers every year.